kyma-project/api-gateway/docs/user/custom-resources/apirule/04-10-apirule-custom-resource.md

 # APIRule v2 Custom Resource <!-- {docsify-ignore-all} -->

 > [!WARNING]
-> APIRule CRs in versions `v1beta1` and `v2alpha1` have been deprecated and will be removed in upcoming releases.
+> APIRule CustomResourceDefinition (CRD) in version `v1beta1` has been deleted.
+This means that you cannot create, edit, or delete APIRule custom resources (CRs) in this version.
 >
-> After careful consideration, we have decided that the deletion of `v1beta1` planned for end of May will be postponed.
-A new target date will be announced in the future.
->
-> **Required action**: Migrate all your APIRule custom resources (CRs) to version `v2`.
+> **Required action**: Migrate all your APIRule CRs to version `v2`.
+To learn how to do this, see [APIRule Migration](../../apirule-migration/README.md).
->
-> To migrate your APIRule CRs from version `v2alpha1` to version `v2`, you must update the version in APIRule CRs’ metadata.
->
-> To learn how to migrate your APIRule CRs from version `v1beta1` to version `v2`, see [APIRule Migration](../../apirule-migration/README.md).
->
-> Since the APIRule CRD `v2alpha1` is identical to `v2`, the migration procedure from version `v1beta1` to version `v2` is the same as from version `v1beta1` to version `v2alpha1`.

-The `apirules.gateway.kyma-project.io` CustomResourceDefinition (CRD) describes the kind and the format of data the APIGateway Controller listens for.
+The `apirules.gateway.kyma-project.io` CRD describes the kind and the format of data the APIGateway Controller listens for.
 To get the up-to-date CRD in the `yaml` format, run the following command:

 ```shell